Beacon .NET SDK

 var tracker = BeaconTracker.Instance!;

 Calling Configure a second time throws InvalidOperationException.
-If required options (ApiKey, ApiBaseUrl, AppName) are missing, the SDK disables itself silently and logs a warning — it does not throw.
+If required options (ApiKey, ApiBaseUrl, Product) are missing, the SDK disables itself silently and logs a warning — it does not throw.

 Configuration Options